nermalcat69/nermalcat69/README.md

     <a target="_blank" href="https://discord.gg/96FJqu8aPK">Discord Server</a>
   </samp>

 ### 🎉 Fun Facts

 - A random discord friend started religion called nermalism (too complicated to explain).
 - My Journey in programming technically started at age 10 with c sharp in unity (I thought we were supposed to make our own games and play them :/ so i used to look for tutorials on how to make a game like minecraft considering i had no idea i could've played it for free using some client ~ other than that i didnt have the time to build my own minecraft lol)

 ### 💿 Stuff I've done so far

 I've done a bunch of cool stuff.
 I've edited videos using Final Cut Pro X and created WordPress themes (for personal use), as well as Ghost.org themes (also for personal use).
 Sold websites on Flippa.
-Additionally, I've written blogs on Ghost.org, where I've dedicated a lot of time to ensuring they rank well on search engines.
-I've also developed smart contracts on Solana and Ethereum, and built Discord bots using Typescript, among other cool projects.
+Additionally, I used to write blogs on a website hosted on Ghost.org, which helped me gain a lot of insights about seo.
+Developed smart contracts on Solana and Ethereum, and built Discord bots using Typescript, among other cool projects.